delize/delize.github.io/_drafts/monitoring-zfs-and-docker-with-tig.markdown

 ```

-I am aware Docker volume stores are supposedly the more supported/official way to go, but, I can't get away from accessing files directly off the host filesystem - it's just convenient to me.
+I am aware Docker volume stores are supposedly the more supported/official way to go, due to their flexibility and ease of use, and honestly I do agree with that for larger scale systems.
+For my use case, it's just more convenient to me to use bind mounts at the current moment.

+You might notice I don't have a web front end (something like Nginx, Traefik) in use here.
+I am hosting this for internal use only and it is not publicly available.
+Any public facing service goes through a different endpoint entirely.